 COST SAVING ALTERNATIVES TO CAGE-FREE EGGS

-Grande Bravo® functional whey proteins are used by many innovative food manufacturers to replace eggs in a variety of applications as a way to help reduce and stabilize food costs, improve shelf life, reduce fat and calories, and, in many cases, actually improve the texture of finished products.
+Grande Bravo® functional whey proteins are used by many innovative food manufacturers to reduce or entirely replace eggs in a variety of applications.
+The move helps reduce and stabilize food costs, improve shelf life, reduce fat and calories and, in many cases, actually improve the texture of finished products.

-- Salad dressings and sandwich spreads
+Salad dressings and sandwich spreads

-- Baked goods, like sponge cake and Danish
+Baked goods, like sponge cake and Danish

-- Sauces, to replace eggs as a thickener
+Sauces, to replace eggs as a thickener

-e eager to help you take advantage of our innovative products as you look to satisfy consumer demands.
+Want to talk about how you can replace or reduce costly cage-free eggs in your formulations?
+Our food scientists are eager to help you take advantage of our innovative products as you look to satisfy consumer demands.
 Simply reach out.
 And be sure to check out the cost comparison calculator below to show what type of savings you could expect.